Peru: Military

 The military is governed by both the commander in chief, Ministry of Defense, and Joint Command of the Armed Forces (CCFFAA).
 The CCFFAA has subordinates to the Operational Commands and Special Commands, with which it carries out the military operations that are required for the defense and the fulfillment of the tasks that the executive power provides.
 Conscription was abolished in 1999 and replaced by voluntary military service.
 The National Police of Peru is often classified as a part of the armed forces.
-Although in fact it has a different organization and a wholly civil mission, its training and activities over more than two decades as an anti-terrorist force have produced markedly military characteristics, giving it the appearance of a virtual fourth military service with significant land, sea and air capabilities and approximately 140,000 personnel.
-The Peruvian armed forces report through the Ministry of Defense, while the National Police of Peru reports through the Ministry of Interior.
+However, it has a distinct organizational structure and a purely civilian mandate.
+Its training and operations, particularly over the past two decades as an anti-terrorist unit, have imbued it with distinctly military traits, leading to its portrayal as a de facto fourth military branch with substantial land, sea, and air capabilities, and a work force of around 140,000 individuals.The Peruvian armed forces report through the Ministry of Defense, while the National Police of Peru reports through the Ministry of Interior.

 Since the end of the crisis in Peru in 2000, the federal government has significantly reduced annual spending in defense.
 In the 2016–2017 budget, defense spending has constituted 1.1% of GDP ($2.3 billion), the second lowest spending relative to GDP in South America following Argentina.
 More recently, the Armed Forces of Peru have been used in civil defense.
 In 2020, Peru used its military personnel and even reservists to enforce the strict quarantine measures placed during the COVID-19 pandemic.